Development

 In December 2013, VMware made an christmas gift to the community by releasing pyVmomi. pyVmomi is a SDK that allows you to manage VMware ESXi and vCenter using Python and the VMware vSphere API.
 Nearly 18 months are past since then and pyVmomi has developed over time.

-I’ve started to play around with Python, and I’ve written about the reasons in one of my last blog posts (Hey infrastructure guy, you should learn Python!
+I’ve started to play around with Python, and I’ve written about the reasons in one of my last blog posts (Hey infrastructure guy, you should learn Python!).

 I’m not a developer.
 I’m an infrastructure guy.
 All I ever needed was to write some scripts.
 Therefore, I never needed more than DOS batches, BASH/ CSH/ KSH, Visual Basic Script and nowadays PowerShell.
 So why should I learn another programming language?

-One to rule them all?
 I don’t think that there is a single programming language that is perfect for all use cases.
 The spread and acceptance of a language shows a positive correlation with the number of available frameworks, tools and libraries.
+That’s why I love the Microsoft PowerShell.
+Nearly all vendors offer a PowerShell module for their products (think about VMware PowerCLI, Rubrik, Veeam, DataCore and much more).
+The downside: The PowerShell code has to run on a Windows box.
+I think the time of writing DOS batches is over.
+UNIX shell scripts are still awesome, but focused on UNIX.